Isaac Meier President

 Samuel Zidovetzki Executive Director

 Sam continues to be very involved with cancer research, earning first place for his poster describing the anti-angiogenic effects of snake venom protein derivatives at the American Medical Association conference.
-Sam is very encouraged to have his work acknowledged by such a large and prestigious community, and plans to continue his research throughout his medical career.
+Sam is very encouraged to have his work acknowledged by such a large and prestigious community, and plans to continue his dedication to Glioma Research throughout his medical career.
 Sam is also the co-founder and Executive Director of the Save A Brain Foundation.
 His passion and dedication have increased the impact that the Save A Brain Foundation has on supporting worthwhile research projects aimed at combating GBM.

 Dr. Thomas C. Chen